L3Harris Lands U.S. Air Force ABMS Role, Putting Digital Battlefield Networks in Focus

 MELBOURNE, Florida, May 11, 2026, 12:08 (EDT)

-L3Harris said the work will strengthen ABMS data integration and networking, a plain but central job: pulling information from multiple sources into a real-time view of the battlefield.
-Kathy Crandall, president of Mission Networks in L3Harris’ Space & Mission Systems business, said the infrastructure would give troops “more secure, timely and usable information” and help them “connect sensors and shooters across domains.”
+L3Harris says its effort aims to shore up ABMS data integration and networking—a foundational task that’s all about collecting data from various sources and stitching them into a live battlefield picture.
+Kathy Crandall, who leads Mission Networks at L3Harris’ Space & Mission Systems unit, described the infrastructure as a way to deliver “more secure, timely and usable information” to troops and enable them to “connect sensors and shooters across domains.”
 UK Defence Journal

-Chief Executive Christopher Kubasik said in the company’s earnings release that L3Harris had a strong start to the year with “robust orders and revenue growth,” and said demand was rising as the “future of warfare” drives near-term priorities.
-That is the investor backdrop for ABMS: digital networks are becoming part of the weapons budget, not just the IT budget.
+Chief Executive Christopher Kubasik credited a “strong start to the year” in the company’s earnings release, pointing to “robust orders and revenue growth.”
+He also noted rising demand as the “future of warfare” shifts near-term priorities.
+For investors eyeing ABMS, that’s the landscape: digital networks are no longer just an IT line item—they’re showing up in the weapons budget.
 L3Harris® Fast.
 Forward.

 Stock Market Today